apoorva-ovgu/ProteinIdentificationGPU/README.md

 # ProteinIdentificationGPU
 Identification of proteins in DNA accelerated and executed on GPUs
 PS: auto.create.topics.enable=true in congif/server.properties
+PS2: Works and then does not anymore:::> set a small log offset "log.retention.bytes=1000" in config/Server.properties

 Steps followed on ubuntu:
 1. Started cassandra on localhost: Cassandra.bat and run the cql (connectCass.py) once.